umbertocappellazzo/PETL_AST/README.md

 # Contribution to the repository
-While this repository comprises 4 downstream tasks, I'd be more than happy to integrate other downstream tasks/dataset.
+While this repository comprises three downstream tasks and 4 datasets, I'd be more than happy to integrate other downstream tasks/dataset.
 Feel free to make a PR if you want to add other datasets etc.

 # Contact

-Please, reach out to me at: umbertocappellazzo [at] gmail [dot] com.
+Please, reach out to me at: umbertocappellazzo [at] gmail [dot] com for any question.

+# Acknowledgments

+We acknowledge the support of the Digital Research Alliance of Canada (alliancecan.ca).

 # Citation